 Walking closer to the beachside, you will see different funeral architectures.
 You find the Tomba del Bronzetto dell’Offerente made in aedicule style, and sarcophagus made of stones and closed with liquefied lead.

 The Necropolis of the caves

 From the necropolis of San Cerbone, different paths bring you to the Necropolis of the Caves inside the forest.
 Here, dozens of tombs were dug under the ground level into the soft stones.
 The route is a bit uphill but the walk is really pleasant.
-Once reached the Belvedere you will be astonished by a spectacular view of the gulf of Baratti with its different shades of blue, the valley of Cornia river, and a tomb dug into the brown stone that seems like a little Petra in Jordan.
+The view to the Gulf of Baratti from the Belvedere is spectacular.
+The different shades of blue of the water and the green fields of the valley of the river Cornia.
+And also a tomb dug into the brownstone looking like a little Petra in Jordan.

-Inside this beautiful tomb, they found rests of a top-rank young lady of 18 yo, wine amphora, candelabras (symbol of light and life), and cans of crystallize honey.
+The tomb belonged to a top-rank young lady of 18 yo.
+Inside, archaeologists found the rests of her body together with wine amphora, candelabras (symbol of light and life), and cans of crystallized honey.
 All these findings prove that probably this grave belonged to the priestess of Fufluns, the God of wine.
 Aren’t these stories exciting?

 The Centre of Experimental Archaeology

 Half a way of the paths connecting the two Necropolises, a loyal reproduction of an old hut of the Bronze Age welcomes visitors to the experimental archaeology center.
 Under the supervision of experts, adults but especially children can experience the ancient processing techniques.
 You can work with soft stones, wood, bones, and pottery to create everyday stuff.
 And know more about the daily life of the old inhabitants.
 Following another track, you can even reach the hidden ruins of the medieval Benedictine monastery of San Quirico.

 The Acropolis of Populonia